 If you’re anything like me you’ve been amazed at many 2 year old experts and their apparent breadth of knowledge on a topic.
-Young children, toddlers and preschoolers, can become interested in variety of different things.
-Their brains though are hard-wired to focus on only a few items of interest.
-This will change as their brains continue to develop to allow for a wider range of topics later on.
+A variety of different things might interest young children, toddlers and/or preschoolers.
+However, their brains are hard-wired to focus on only a few items of interest.
+This will change later on as their brains continue to develop to allow for a wider range of topics.

 Past, Present: Living or Not

-You know you’re a grandma (or preschool teacher) if you get as excited as 2 year old experts would be when coming upon some working trucks.
+You know you’re a grandma (or preschool teacher) if you get as excited as 2 year old experts would be when coming upon working trucks.
 That was exactly what happened out on my walk.
 I chatted with the crew, telling them how my grandbubs love trucks.
 To document my find I whipped out my phone to take some pictures.
-The only thing better would be to have had them with me to get an up-close and personal.
+The only thing better: Having my grandbubs with me to get an up-close and personal!

 Make Use of It